kierdavis/NoResearchDupes/README.md

 * Create a Github release and attach the new ZIP file.
 * Upload new ZIP file to esoui.com.

+## Supporting a new ESO release

+* Set the maximum compatible API version (the second number on the `APIVersion` line in `CanICraftThis.txt`) to the latest ESO API version as per [this list][apiversions].
+* Test that the addon works as expected.
+* Publish a release by following steps above.

 ## License

 [LICENSE.txt](LICENSE.txt)